NXP/eiq-model-zoo/tasks/classification/deepface-emotion/README.md

 IMPORTANT: Before running `recipe.sh`, an account has to be created on [Kaggle](http://kaggle.com) in order to download the quantization calibration and evaluation dataset.
 When the account is created, go to your Account page, create an API key and download it.
 Open the generated JSON file and write the contents in the `KAGGLE_USERNAME` and `KAGGLE_KEY` variables in the code snippet above.
-Finally, accept the competition rules https://www.kaggle.com/competitions/challenges-in-representation-learning-facial-expression-recognition-challenge/data to enable the data download.
+Finally, accept the competition rules [Challenges in Representation Learning: Facial Expression Recognition Challenge](https://www.kaggle.com/competitions/challenges-in-representation-learning-facial-expression-recognition-challenge/data) to enable the data download.

 The TensorFlow Lite model file for i.MX 8M Plus is `emotion_uint8_float32.tflite`.
 The file for i.MX 93 is output in the `model_imx93` directory.